 So, tell me, have you changed your manuscript's POV or rewritten an entire ms?
 If so, how did it go?
 Do you have trouble with tension, believability, dialogue, or active voice?
 What are things you do to overcome these potential pitfalls?

-You have read this article edits / rewriting with the title SUBLIMINAL MONDAY: Recipe for a Great Story.
-You can bookmark this page URL http://loriescorner.blogspot.com/2010/03/subliminal-monday-recipe-for-great-story.html.
+with the title SUBLIMINAL MONDAY: Recipe for a Great Story.
+You can bookmark this page URL https://loriescorner.blogspot.com/2010/03/subliminal-monday-recipe-for-great-story.html.
 Thanks!